Unlisted Brand • Prell Rinse Clean Shampoo • Hair

 Age: 36-43 Skin: Normal, Fair-Medium Hair: Brunette, Wavy, Fine Eyes: Green

 This is the best.
 What more to say?
 Cleans well.
 Smells great.
 Seems to have risen in price though.
 Used to be about $2 but now appears like $4.
 Still not bad.
 This is a superb cleanser that clears scalp and hair and skin.
 EDIT, 11/16/13...found another great shampoo from prell called Prell Concentrate.
 You can get it online because it's not sold in stores.
 It's in a small tube.
 I have sensitive skin and this cleans very well, doesn't make my skin itch and works with any conditioner.
-Definitely worth looking into.
-Your hair and skin will stay clean much longer.
-The concentrated version is more potent then the classic, which seems to be more watery.
-I'd say get the tube online if you really need uber-clean hair.
-It lathers very well and even smells better than prell classic.
+The concentrated version is more potent then the classic, which seems to be more watery BUT still my HG.
 I would also like to mention prell moisturizing gentle care shampoo, which is in a pink bottle.
 It's sold in a few places like walgreens and Amazon.
 Like all prells, IMO, it works just as nicely as a body wash.
-I have really come to rely on all things prell for consistently good hair.
 I never had a bad hair or skin day with these products.
-Although stylists might suggest they're awful, I think they're simple, basic and high quality. :) love the classic though, because it's the easiest to find.
-All can be ordered online.
-And like others said, you can technically go longer between washes.
-I wash every day though lately because after the gym, I feel gross.
-CO washing is ok but I can't live without shampoo.
+They're simple, basic and high quality.
+And considering how most shampoo has heavy conditioner inside, prells are such a relief.:) EDIT 2/25/14 I think they changed the classic formula very slightly but the results are consistent.
+I still sometimes fiddle with other products but always find my way back to prell.
+Pantene and HE have rebooted their shampoo with promises of clean, healthy, flowing hair but it's a gimmick.
+And those hokey celeb endorsements!
+Do they think we're stupid enough to assume not only those rich women actually USE the shampoos, but they got hair like that in one wash and not an hour of primping by a master stylist?
+Oh, girlfriend, please!
+Hell no. Anyway, just because a famous person tells us it's good doesn't make it true.
+Prell makes no such claims which is why I trust and respect the brand.
+No games, no pysch-outs, just clean hair.
+(Sorry for the rant, I just feel like ads treat us like idiots.)

 Age: 36-43 Skin: Sensitive, Fair-Medium, Neutral Hair: Brown, Straight, Fine Eyes: Brown